EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 sleep 1
 ```

-When you type in the keywords `sample :`, SonicPi will show you a drop down menu of all the samples available.
+When you type in the keyword `sample`, SonicPi will show you a drop down menu of all the samples available.
 Feel free to explore all of them! :smiley: :headphones:

 ### Exercise 2 :musical_note: :sparkles: